Afsaneh-Karami/Python/Ping Pong Game/README.md

 * Ball.color("white")
 * Ball.dx=speed
 * Ball.dy=-speed
-6. Producing a board for showing the score of each player with yellow color in the position (0,310), also indicating the score 0 for each player at the start of the game.
+6. Making a scoring board to show the score of each player with the yellow color in the position (0,310), also indicating the score 0 for each player at the start of the game.
 * Score = turtle.Turtle()
 * Score.color("yellow")
 * Score.penup()